AlpsRunner/django-clickhouse-sandbox/README.md

 You will see statistics of the simulation.

 # Technical Details:
-IMPORTANT to set --concurrency=1 for celery worker to prevent data collisions in ClickHouse DB because no thread sync implemented.
+IMPORTANT: set ONLY --concurrency=1 for celery worker to prevent data collisions in ClickHouse DB because no thread sync implemented.